 You can also post status updates similar to those on Facebook.
 Just be careful to keep your updates relevant to professionals in your network.

 Relationships on Twitter can be one-sided.
-To be connected to someone, you either follow them or they you.
+To be connected to someone, you either follow them or they follow you (or both).
 While accounts can be made private, where permission from the account holder is necessary in order for their Tweets to be seen, the norm on Twitter is that accounts are open.
 If you see someone whose Tweets you like, you can follow them and view their Tweets on your home page.
 They may or may not follow you back.
 If they do follow you, your Tweets will be visible on their home page.

-How can this work to increase business for your divorce service?
+How can this work to increase business for your divorce practice?
 Twitter is another place where you can establish yourself as a thought leader.
 The people who follow you have asked that you speak to them.
 You can offer them links that may be of relevance, quick snip-its of advice.
 And when they begin looking for a professional that offers your services, you are top-of-mind already.

 One thing to keep in mind while you are negotiating through the social media world is that your messaging and tone should remain the same across all platforms (and your website and marketing material).
 Implementing your firm’s branding message through all your communication tools is key to a successful marketing mix.
 Social media should be a part of this mix and reflect your brand’s look and feel.
 Create a custom Twitter background, have your logo as your page’s image on Facebook.
 Make sure your LinkedIn status talks about topics relevant to your firm, and your network.

 Dan Couvrette is a marketing expert for family lawyers and divorce professionals.
 He is the CEO of Divorce Marketing Group, a marketing agency dedicated to promoting family lawyers and divorce professionals.
 He is also the co-host of a monthly marketing teleseminar for family lawyers and co-author of The Essential Marketing Guide for Family Lawyers.
 He is the founder and publisher of Family Lawyer Magazine, and Divorce Magazine.
-He can be reached at 866-803-6667 x 124, or email@example.com.
+He can be reached at 866-803-6667 x 124, or via email at firstname.lastname@example.org.